George Billman: Response to research

 Billman's experiments have been protested by animal rights activists.
 In 2007, a local group known as Protect Our Earth's Treasures, spurred by Ohio State approving the use of up to 120 additional dogs, protested Billman's research.
 Specifically, they were against the surgical blocking of arteries in Billman's model of sudden cardiac death and the subsequent euthanizing of surviving animals for future study.
 In April 2009, PETA, which had long questioned Billman's techniques, filed formal complaints with the U.S. Department of Agriculture and the NIH's Office of Laboratory Animal Welfare.
 They alleged he was conducting redundant experiments and using unnecessarily cruel techniques.
 Ohio State said PETA's claims "grossly misrepresented and severely discounted the scientific merit and potential public health benefit of this work."
 Two federal investigations found no evidence of wrongdoing, but PETA continued to campaign against the experiments.
 In 2010, Ohio State issued an open letter in response to continued protest letters.
-In the statement, OSU said PETA was misleading the public by saying Billman's research was investigating the "obvious" fact that "exercise strengthens the heart" when the research was actually attempting to understand the biochemical and cellular mechanisms which lead to sudden cardiac death.
+In the statement, OSU said PETA was misleading the public by saying Billman's research was investigating the "obvious" fact that "exercise strengthens the heart" when the research was actually attempting to understand the biochemical and cellular mechanisms that lead to sudden cardiac death.

-Billman received a new investigator award from National Institutes of Health (NIH) from 1983−1986.
+Billman received a new investigator award from the National Institutes of Health (NIH) from 1983−1986.
 He was the principal investigator on NIH R01 grants starting in 1986, 1995, 2002, and 2007, and on a National Institute on Drug Abuse R01 grant starting in 1990.
 He has also led studies paid for by Hoffmann-La Roche, Merck, and Sanofi-Aventis.

 Personal life

 George Billman and his wife, Rosemary, have been married since 1975.
-The couple have two children – George T. and Elyse T. Billman.
+The couple has two children – George T. and Elyse T. Billman.
 He is an avid amateur genealogist, and has determined that his own ancestor, Hans Theobald Billmann, who emigrated to the United States in 1752, was not in turn descended from ancestors previously identified by other amateur researchers.

 Publications

-In 2011, Billman published a review article on heart rate variability, illustrated here by an electrocardiogram recording of canine heart beat.
+In 2011, Billman published a review article on heart rate variability, illustrated here by an electrocardiogram recording of canine heartbeat.

 Billman has authored or co-authored more than 150 scientific papers, which have been cited more than 5000 times in peer-reviewed research.
 According to Web of Science, he has an h-index of 38, with 11 papers receiving more than 100 citations.
 Billman was the editor of the 2010 book Novel Therapeutic Targets for Antiarrhythmic Drugs published by John Wiley and Sons, and contributed three chapters to it.
-According to the publisher, the book describes the state of cardiac arrhythmia treatment, and future directions the research may take.
+According to the publisher, the book describes the state of cardiac arrhythmia treatment and future directions the research may take.
 In a review of the book, Peter R. Kowey praised Billman for "[encouraging] blue sky thinking" in his contributions.